dschibster/apex-trigger-actions-explorer/README.md

 2. **Manual Installation**: Copy the contents of this repository into your own Salesforce project and deploy using your preferred method (SFDX CLI, VS Code, etc.).

+After installation, assign yourself the "Trigger Actions Explorer" Permission Set and you will be able to navigate to the explorer via the Tab with the same name.

 ## Key Features

 * Manage trigger actions with the same intuitive workflow as Flow Trigger Explorer